Karim Maher Abadir – Imperial College London

 Stuart A Brown – LSE Public Policy Group

-Stuart A Brown is a researcher in the Public Policy Group at the London School of Economics.
+Stuart A Brown is a researcher in the Public Policy Group and Managing Editor of the LSE EUROPP Blog at the London School of Economics.
 His research interests include economic integration, regulatory processes and EU agencies.

 Marco Bünte – GIGA Institute for Asian Studies